Course number: ENGL 491A

 - What kinds of skills do professional writers use?

-More generally, your presentation will heighten audience members’ awareness and deepen their understanding of the cultures of professional writing at West Virginia University and in Morgantown.
+More generally, your poster presentation will heighten audience members’ awareness and deepen their understanding of the cultures of professional writing at West Virginia University and in Morgantown.

-Basic components of your virtual poster
+Basic Components of your poster presentation

-- Title: The title of your presentation should draw your audience’s attention to the aspect(s) of your internship experience that you want to highlight in your exhibit.
+- Title: The title of your poster should draw your audience’s attention to the aspect(s) of your internship experience that you want to highlight in your exhibit.
 Do you want to focus on the genres that you wrote?
 The type of organization in which you worked?
 The rhetorical purposes of the documents you wrote for the organization?

 - Brief description of the organization where you interned.